 Commentary

 In those verses, slaves were purchased from foreign nations.
 The Israelites could also buy foreigners among them.
-In their case, they became poor and worked in a more economically stable situation.
+In their case, they had become poor but now worked in a more economically stable situation.
 It seems, further, that they were not liberated in the Year of Jubilee (see Lev.
 25:8-13).
 So the economic environment was not perfect for foreigners.
 Native-born Israelites enjoyed more privileges of citizenship, like release after six years of indentured service (Exod.
 21:2-6; Lev.
 25:39-43; Deut.
 15:12-18).
 Once again, the Torah accommodated its culture in this respect.

 2. Torah and Slavery: Israelite Indentured Servants